-

 SECTION 7.3 NOMINATIONS

-7.3.2 All nomination forms must be signed by the nominating member.
+7.3.2 All nomination forms must be signed by the nominating member or by using electronic means of nomination which is to include the name of the nominating

 SECTION 7.4 VOTING METHODS

-7.4.2 All election records shall be saved for a period of at least ten (10) days, after the election results are
+7.4.2 All election records shall be saved for a period of at least ten (10) days. after the

 SECTION 7.5 ONE-TIME ADJUSTMENT PERIOD